ANCIENT LANDSCAPE RULED BY ELEPHANTS AND BAOBABS

 This was my first visit to Zimbabwe’s Gonarezhou National Park, and I was travelling with close friends Sharon Haussmann and Dex Kotze, who also had this iconic paradise on their life-lists.
 Guests of park management, our mission was to find out for ourselves why Gonarezhou has amassed such an ardent following as a ‘bucket-list” dream destination for experienced travellers.
 And, to better understand why Gonarezhou is a rising conservation success story.

 Look, this is not your thing if you are into rim-flow pools and Paris-trained pastry chefs; it’s more for those of us that seek the wilderness solitude of truly wild Africa.
 That said, there is a luxury lodge to the north that I recommend highly – but more about that later.
-Accommodation within the national park ranges from rough and remote wilderness camping to very comfortable self-catering chalets, and park management are looking to invest significantly into further photographic tourism offerings inside the park.
+Accommodation within the national park ranges from rough and remote wilderness camping to very comfortable self-catering chalets, and park management is looking to invest significantly into further photographic tourism offerings inside the park.

 Caption: The iconic Chilojo Cliffs is the most photographed feature of Gonarezhou National Park.
 This 13 km-long sandstone ridge dominates the landscape, looming 200 m above the wide Runde River floodplain.
-We arrived at the Runde River picnic and camping spots facing the cliffs in early afternoon, and decided to spend the remainder of the day there, absorbing the spirit of the area and taking photographs while the sun and shadows tracked across the landscape.
+We arrived at the Runde River picnic and camping spots facing the cliffs in the early afternoon and decided to spend the remainder of the day there, absorbing the spirit of the area and taking photographs while the sun and shadows tracked across the landscape.
 Luckily, we had come prepared, with plenty of gin & tonic, ice and snacks.
 Two herds of elephants crossed the river in front of the cliffs during our time there, but they were too far away to be photographed.

-We chose to drive to Gonarezhou from our homes in the Hoedspruit area, routing through the Kruger National Park, and so had the pleasure of exploring Gonarezhou on our own terms.
+We chose to drive to Gonarezhou from our homes in the Hoedspruit area, routing through the Kruger National Park, and so had the pleasure of exploring Gonarezhou on our terms.
 Entering the southern section of Gonarezhou via the Sango (Chicualacuala) border post between Zimbabwe and Mozambique, along the way we crossed the Limpopo River and Lebombo Mountains.
 This route took us along some of the ancient migratory paths that elephants use when travelling between Kruger and Gonarezhou.
-There ARE easier ways to access Gonarezhou!
+There ARE more accessible ways to Gonarezhou!

-Our primary reason for visiting Gonarezhou was to better understand the challenges facing elephants as they move seasonally between Kruger, Gonarezhou and protected areas in Mozambique, a passion I share with my travel companions.
+Our primary reason for visiting Gonarezhou was to understand better the challenges facing elephants as they move seasonally between Kruger, Gonarezhou and protected areas in Mozambique, a passion I share with my travel companions.

 Our first stop inside the national park was in self-catering cottages at Swimuwini, a charming camp near the park’s southern HQ of Mabalauta.
 The old-school vibe reminded me of early-day Kruger National Park camps.
-Our immaculate cottage sheltered under an enormous baobab tree, and commanded outstanding views over the wide and sandy Mwenezi River (called ‘Nwanetsi’ in Kruger National Park).
+Our immaculate cottage sheltered under an enormous baobab tree and commanded outstanding views over the wide and sandy Mwenezi River (called ‘Nwanetsi’ in Kruger National Park).

 The river forms the southwestern border of the national park, and the 15,000-hectare community land across the river, known as ‘Malapati’, until recently used as a trophy hunting area, is now managed as part of the national park, where no hunting is permitted.
 This ground-breaking agreement with local communities is part of the visionary sustainable strategy for Gonarezhou National Park.
 Morning coffee with THAT view, as grey-headed and brown-headed parrots squawked overhead – just spectacular.
 Lions killed a giraffe in camp that night, and only the carcass remained…